QubitPi/management-blogs/docs/_posts/2022-08-09-artificial-neural-networks.md

   entire training dataset) if the learning rate is set too high.
 With a proper setting of the learning rate this is less frequently an issue.

+#### Leaky ReLU

+Leaky ReLUs are one attempt to fix the "dying ReLU" problem.
+Instead of the function being zero when $$\mathit{x < 0}$$, a leaky ReLU will instead have a small positive slope (of 0.01, or so).
+Some people report success with this form of activation function, but the results are not always consistent.
+The slope in the negative region can also be made into a parameter of each neuron, as seen in **PReLU** neurons, introduced in [Delving Deep into Rectifiers](https://arxiv.org/abs/1502.01852).
+However, the consistency of the benefit across tasks is unclear at the moment.

+#### Maxout

+Other types of units have been proposed that _do not have the functional form $$\mathit{f\ (w^Tx + b)}$$, in which a non-linearity is applied on the dot product between the weights and the data_.
+One relatively popular choice is the Maxout neuron (introduced recently by [Goodfellow et al.](https://arxiv.org/abs/1302.4389)) that generalizes the ReLU and its leaky version.
+The Maxout neuron computes the function
+$$\max(\mathit{f\ (w_1^Tx + b_1)}, \mathit{f\ (w_2^Tx + b_2)})$$.
+Notice that both ReLU and Leaky ReLU are a special
+case of this form.
+The Maxout neuron therefore enjoys all the benefits of a ReLU unit (linear regime of operation, no saturation) and does not have its drawbacks (dying ReLU).
+However, unlike the ReLU neurons it doubles the number of parameters for every single neuron, leading to a high total number of parameters.

 Perceptrons
 -----------